 • Or if you’d rather put him down in his bouncy seat so that you can do something grownup like flip through a magazine, that’s okay, too.
 You’re still a fantastic mom.

 You’re doing amazing.
 Really.
-Your body just performed what it was made to do, and yet what it did is nothing less than a miracle.
+Your body just did something it was made to do, and yet what it did is nothing less than a miracle.
 You birthed new life.
-You’re a superhero.
+You’re amazing.

 And yet—if you don’t like motherhood so far, that’s okay.
 You’re in good company.
 It’ll get better.